tls-attacker/SSH-Attacker/README.md

 executor.executeWorkflow();
 ```

-SSH-Attacker uses the concept of WorkflowTraces to define a "SSH message flow".
-A WorkflowTrace consists of a list of actions which are then executed one after the other.
-Although for a typical "SSH message flow" only SendAction's and ReceiveAction's are needed, the framework does not stop here and implements a lot of different other actions which can be used to execute even more arbitrary message flows.
-A list of currently implemented actions with explanations can be found in the Wiki.
+SSH-Attacker uses the concept of `WorkflowTrace`s to define a message flow.
+Each `WorkflowTrace` consists of a list of actions which are executed in sequence.

 We know many of you hate Java.
 Therefore, you can also use an XML structure and run your customized SSH protocol from XML: